Y: So, Don, which do you think is more conducive to being healthy: being an optimist or a pessimist?

-But some types of pessimism may have health benefits, too.
-First, let me make it clear that I’m talking about something called “defensive pessimism.”
+Y: First, let me make clear that I’m talking about something called “defensive pessimism.”
 It’s a type of pessimism that involves expecting the worst but using that expectation as motivation to take action to avoid a bad outcome.

-Here's an example.
-Say you’re a student and have a big test coming up.
+Y: Say you’re a student and have a big test coming up.
 If you’re a defensive pessimist and are anxious about failing, you use that anxiety as a catalyst to studying to make sure you don’t fail.

 Y: Then you’re not a defensive pessimist.
 You’re just a pessimist, or perhaps depressed or anxious in a way that leads you to avoid taking action.

-How this relates to health is that it’s about preparing to prevent negative outcomes.
+Y: Again, it’s about preparing to prevent negative outcomes.
 For example, when flu season rolls around, a defensive pessimist worried about getting the flu may harness that worry to take preventive action, like frequently washing their hands and seeking care when they notice symptoms.

-So, pessimism can benefit health as long as you use it to motivate yourself to do things that promote health.
+D: So pessimism can benefit health as long as you use it to motivate yourself to do things that promote health.